 The wording of the consultation brief suggests the government will look to recoup an amount from such investors.

 Of course, not all investors in insolvent businesses are asset strippers!
 In many cases, the investor has put up a large amount of capital and may secure it against the assets of the business to lower the downside risk.
-The selling of assets of a company has to be done with permission of the charge holder i.e. the bank or lender.
+The selling of assets of a company has to be done with the permission of the charge holder i.e. the bank or lender.
 Where the charge holder is also the owner then they may argue that an asset was sold for the best price at an appropriate time.
 Hindsight is always 2020!
 However, there may be cases to answer where it does seem that excessive "management fees" have been taken out of the business while it was heading to insolvency.

 3) Company dissolution